google/fhir-gateway/README.md

 `.config/gcloud` volume (i.e., add `-v ~/.config/gcloud:/root/.config/gcloud` to
 the above command).

-# How to use this FHIR Gateway
+# How to use this FHIR Info Gateway

-Once the FHIR Gateway proxy is running, we first need to fetch an access token from the `TOKEN_ISSUER`; you need the test `username` and `password` plus the `client_id`:
+Once the FHIR Info Gateway proxy is running, we first need to fetch an access token from the `TOKEN_ISSUER`; you need the test `username` and `password` plus the `client_id`: